Xiantai01/detection_net/README.md

 ###  SimSiam

-Please refer to an official PyTorch implementation of the [SimSiam](https://github.com/facebookresearch/simsiam) paper Using the kaggle dataset, different backbones can be trained.
+Please refer to an official PyTorch implementation of the [SimSiam](https://github.com/facebookresearch/simsiam) paper.
+Using the kaggle dataset, different backbones can be trained.

 **Our pre-trained models are listed here**.

 | backbone| pre-train ckpt|